List of NHL players with 1,000 points: 1,000-point scorers

+1,000th point scored during the 2025–26 NHL season

 Active players within 100 points

-The following players are within 100 points of reaching 1,000 career points, as of March 17, 2023.
+The following players are within 100 points of reaching 1,000 career points, as of the end of the 2024–25 season.

 Retired players within 100 points

 These are players who are now retired that came within 100 points of reaching 1,000 for their career.
 They are listed with the NHL team for which they played the most games.